 Long-Term Effects Those Charged With Harassment Should Be Aware Of

-When Should I Contact an Attorney if Charged With Harassment?
+When Should I Contact a Criminal Defense Attorney if Charged With Harassment?

 You should hire an attorney as soon as you are charged.
 By obtaining an attorney soon after your arrest, you can avoid: